-As climate change intensifies, reducing emissions from transportation activities is essential.
-In 2022, greenhouse gas emissions from vehicle miles traveled accounted for 22 percent of total emissions in Evanston.
-Investments in public and active transportation options can reduce reliance on cars, lower vehicle miles traveled, and decrease greenhouse gas emissions from motor vehicles.
+As climate change intensifies, reducing emissions from transportation activities is crucial.
+In 2022, greenhouse gas emissions from vehicle miles traveled accounted for 22% of total emissions in Evanston.
+Investments in public and active transportation options are essential to reduce reliance on cars, decrease vehicle miles traveled, and ultimately lower greenhouse gas emissions from motor vehicles.

-POLICY POLICY STATEMENT 1 Work with regional transit partners to improve Evanston's transit network coverage, improve service levels, and further vehicle decarbonization efforts.
-2 Enhance Evanston's transit infrastructure and programs to ensure transit is safe, accessible, affordable, desirable, and convenient for all.
-3 Facilitate development that prioritizes safe, convenient access to public transit.
-4 Invest in upgrades and policies that support a safe, accessible, and convenient pedestrian network.
-5 Support walking as a preferred mode of transportation and recreation through targeted infrastructure and programs.
-6 Enhance Evanston's active transportation network to support safe, convenient travel locally and regionally for people of all ages and abilities.
-7 Enhance biking infrastructure to promote the use of Evanston's bike lane network.

-POLICY POLICY STATEMENT 8 Support programs and initiatives that make cycling more accessible to community members of all backgrounds and skill levels.
-9 Integrate shared active transportation options into existing networks to enhance accessibility and maximize effectiveness.
-10 Encourage a greater adoption of electric vehicles (EVs) to reduce emissions and support the EV infrastructure needed.
-11 Support policies and infrastructure that enhance road safety and encourage responsible driving behavior.
-12 Utilize data-driven strategies to optimize parking management and improve user experience.
-13 Create a comprehensive network of Complete and Green Streets to support sustainable, multimodal travel throughout Evanston.
+- Work with regional transit partners to improve Evanston's transit network coverage, improve service levels, and further vehicle decarbonization efforts. - Enhance Evanston's transit infrastructure and programs to ensure transit is safe, accessible, affordable, desirable, and convenient for all. - 3) Facilitate development that prioritizes safe, convenient access to public transit. - 4) Invest in upgrades and policies that support a safe, accessible, and convenient pedestrian network - Support walking as a preferred mode of transportation and recreation through targeted infrastructure and programs. - 6) Enhance Evanston's active transportation network to support safe, convenient travel locally and regionally for people of all ages and abilities. - 7) Enhance biking infrastructure to promote the use of Evanston's bike lane network. - 8) Support programs and initiatives that make cycling more accessible to community members of all backgrounds and skill levels. - 9) Integrate shared active transportation options into existing networks to enhance accessibility and maximize effectiveness. - Encourage a greater adoption of electric vehicles (EVs) to reduce emissions and support the EV infrastructure needed. - 11) Support policies and infrastructure that enhance road safety and encourage responsible driving behavior. - 12) Utilize data-driven strategies to optimize parking management and improve user experience. - 13) Create a comprehensive network of Complete and Green Streets to support sustainable, multimodal travel throughout Evanston.